Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

 \subsection{Self-Training}

-The second period of learning consists of self training.
+The second period of learning consists of self-training.
+The distinguishing feature of self-learning is that \textit{all new training data in this phase is generated by the model itself without any external verification of correctness.} Aside from this important difference, self-training largely follows a similar setup to that of the supervised learning period.
 Here, the goal is to ask whether the model can continue to teach itself skills even in the absence of human demonstrations, as is often the case in reinforcement learning setups.
-However, unlike standard reinforcement learning, \name{} does not give the model the privilege of querying the environment: models must learn entirely based on their own conceptions of the world.
-This means that all the training occurs ``in the model's head'' without any sort of grounding in the real world.
-Thus, any errors incurred by the model cannot be corrected by external feedback.
-Nevertheless, we demonstrate using addition as a proof of concept, that models are able to successfully learn regardless.
+However, unlike standard reinforcement learning, \name{} does not give the model the privilege of querying the environment: models must learn entirely based on their own conceptions of the environment without any grounding in the real world.

-The self-training phase of learning is largely identical to the supervised training period, with one major exception.
-In the supervised training period, data was generated with an external reference program that was guaranteed to produce both the correct chain-of-thought decomposition and the correct answer to the fast addition problems.
-In the self-training period, \emph{all} new training data is generated by the model itself without any external verification of correctness.